 Over fifty percent of revenues and expenses of the Company are through its wholly owned subsidiary SecurityNational Mortgage.
 SecurityNational Mortgage is a mortgage lender incorporated under the laws of the State of Utah.
 SecurityNational Mortgage is approved and regulated by the Federal Housing Administration (FHA), a department of the U.S. Department of Housing and Urban Development (HUD), to originate mortgage loans that qualify for government insurance in the event of default by the borrower.
 SecurityNational Mortgage obtains loans primarily from its retail offices and independent brokers.
 SecurityNational Mortgage funds the loans from internal cash flows and loan purchase agreements with unaffiliated financial institutions.
 SecurityNational Mortgage receives fees from the borrowers and other secondary fees from third party investors that purchase its loans.
 SecurityNational Mortgage sells its loans to third party investors and does not retain servicing of these loans.
 SecurityNational Mortgage pays the brokers and retail loan officers a commission for loans that are brokered through SecurityNational Mortgage.
-For the six months ended June 30, 2010 and 2009, SecurityNational Mortgage originated and sold 3,098 loans (\$540,474,000 total volume), and 4,846 loans (\$885,210,000 total volume), respectively.
+For the nine months ended September 30, 2010 and 2009, SecurityNational Mortgage originated and sold 2,771 loans (\$558,294,356 total volume), and 3,848 loans (\$672,799,749 total volume), respectively.

 The loan volume in 2009 was higher than 2010 primarily due to greater refinancing activity in 2009.
-The 2010 loan volume is primarily for home purchases and the lower volume is due to the slow-down in the economy and the low demand in the housing sector.
-SecurityNational Mortgage expects the loan volume for the rest of the year to be at the \$160,000,000 to \$175,000,000 per month range compared to \$250,000,000 to \$300,000,000 per month range in 2009 and has taken steps to reduce staff and funding costs to these levels of production.
+For the first six months of 2010 the loan volume was primarily for home purchases and was lower due to the slow-down in the economy, the low demand in the housing sector, and new regulations as it relates to mortgage origination and lending activities.
+For the third quarter of 2010 the loan volume has increased due to refinancing activity.
+SecurityNational Mortgage expects the loan volume for the rest of the year to be at the \$160,000,000 to \$200,000,000 per month range compared to \$250,000,000 to \$300,000,000 per month range in 2009 and has taken steps to reduce staff and funding costs to these levels of production.

-The following table shows the condensed financial results for the three and six months ended June 30, 2010 and 2009.
+The following table shows the condensed financial results for the three and nine months ended September 30, 2010 and 2009.
 See the footnote 8 of the Notes to Condensed Consolidated Financial Statements.

-Three months ended June 30 (in thousands of dollars) Six months ended June 30 (in thousands of dollars) 2010 2009 % Increase (Decrease) 2010 2009 % Increase (Decrease) Revenues from external customers Income from loan originations \$ 22,414 \$ 29,364 (24%) \$ 39,187 \$ 59,681 (34%) Secondary gains from investors 3,105 11,521 (73%) 7,456 23,557 (68%) Total \$ 25,519 \$ 40,885 (38%) \$ 46,643 \$ 83,238 (44%) Earnings (Losses) before income taxes \$ (1,318) \$ 3,969 (133%) \$ (3,091) \$ 8,976 (134%)
+ended Septe ands of dolla Nine months ended September 30 (in thousands of dollars) 2010 % Increase 010 2009 (Decrease) 2010 2009 % Increase (Decrease) 2010 2009 (Decrease) 2010 2009 (Decrease) Revenues from external customers Income from loan originations \$ 24,421 \$ 24,682 (1%) \$ 63,607 \$ 84,363 (25%) Secondary gains from investors 5,530 7,108 (22%) 12,987 30,665 (58%) Total \$ 29,951 \$ 31,790 (6%) \$ 76,594 \$ 115,028 (33%) Earnings (Losses) before income taxes \$ 656 \$ \$ 357 84 % \$ (2,435) \$ 9,332 (126%)

-This decrease in profitability is due to the lower loan volume and lower secondary gains from investors.
+Overall this decrease in profitability for the nine months is due to the lower loan volume and lower secondary gains from investors.
+However, the third quarter profitability improved due to increased loan volume for the quarter.